UAE: Multiple injuries reported after bus accident in Khorfakkan

 The Sharjah Police confirmed the incident and advised the public not to spread rumours

-Multiple injuries were reported on Monday after a bus carrying construction workers was involved in an accident in Khorfakkan.
+Multiple injuries were reported after a bus carrying construction workers overturned on Sunday in Khorfakkan.

 Taking to social media, the Sharjah Police confirmed the accident, but did not specify the casualties.